prestodb/presto/presto-docs/src/main/sphinx/connector/accumulo.rst

 Connector Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~
-See ``presto-accumulo/etc/catalog/accumulo.properties`` for an example
+Create a file called ``$PRESTO_HOME/etc/catalog/accumulo.properties`` and use the below
-configuration of the Accumulo connector.
-Fill in the appropriate values
+table of properties to configure the Accumulo connector.
-to fit your cluster, then copy this file into
-``$PRESTO_HOME/etc/catalog``.
-The list of configuration variables is
-below.

-Restart the Presto server, then use the presto client with the
+After configuring, restart the Presto server, then use the Presto client with the
 ``accumulo`` catalog like so:

 .. code-block:: bash